yury-lysogorskiy/lammps/doc/src/variable.rst

 *xtrunc* is an atom-style variable, and the argument *x* in the Python function wrapper is a per-atom quantity (the x-coord of each atom), each processor will invoke the *truncate()* method once per atom, for the atoms it owns.

-When invoked for the Ith atom, the x-coord of the Ith atom becomes the value of the *pyarg1* internal-style variable.
-The call to the *truncate()* function uses the value of the *pyarg1* variable as its first (and only) argument.
+When invoked for the Ith atom, the value of the *arg* internal-style variable, defined by the *python* command, is set to the x-coord of the Ith atom.
+The call via python-style variable *foo* to the Python *truncate()* function passes the value of the *arg* variable as its first (and only) argument.
+Likewise, the return value of the Python function becomes is stored by the python-style variable *foo* and used in the *xtrunc* atom-style variable formula for the Ith atom.

 The resulting per-atom vector for *xtrunc* will thus contain the truncated x-coord of every atom in the system.
 The dump command includes the truncated xyz coords for each atom in its output.

+See the :doc:`python <python>' command for more details on options the *python* command can specify as well as examples of more complex Python functions which can be wrapped in this manner.
+In particular, the Python function can take a variety of arguments, some generated by the *python* command, and others by the arguments of the Python function wrapper.

 ----------